ESA title

 Importance of the work

 Land use classification is a critical task for agriculture monitoring.
 So far, most approaches based on remote sensing only exploit optical data.
-However, they are not always reliable as they depend heavily on cloudsfree weather conditions.
-Radar on the other hand “sees through” clouds, which is very relevant in some areas.
+However, they are not always reliable as they depend heavily on cloud-free weather conditions.
+Radar, on the other hand, ‘sees through’ clouds, a particularly useful advantage in some areas.

-Moreover, it captures additional information like texture or moisture.
-Besides, recent missions such as Copernicus Sentinel-1 or TerraSAR-X provide high-quality observations with a high revisit frequency.
-This enables the study of the growth cycle of the crops.
+Moreover, SAR captures additional information like texture or moisture, and recent missions such as Copernicus Sentinel-1 or TerraSAR-X provide high-quality observations with a high revisit frequency.
+This enables the study of the growth cycle of crops.

 Overview of the project.
 Credits: Airbus DS